 On average, listings lease in the $20's per square foot per year.
 The Cypress Station region is experiencing a an increase in rates.
 In the last 3 months, the median rate increased $22 per sqft per year.
 That's a Inf% increase in rent.

 Compared to the rest of the Houston Metro market, the Cypress Station region has less expensive rates, so you should have no trouble finding a great deal in this discounted region.

 In the last 90 days, 3 listings have come on the market, which means spaces might be going fast.
 You'll want to be prepared to make an offer immediately.
 About 100% of the available leases in the Cypress Station are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 Even though the median size is 14,130 sqft, there are still 0 new availabilities below 2,000 sqft.
 Most properties in this market are around 3 stories.
 Most buildings in this area were built in 1982 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Professional services is the dominant industry in this area.
-Commute by public transit is the most popular way to get to work amongst Cypress Station folk.
+Professional services is the dominant industry in this region.
+Commute by public transit is the most popular way to get to work amongst Cypress Station residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.